-The Department for Communities has announced that in the coming days a new weekly service will commence which will see 10,000 food boxes being delivered to the most vulnerable in society during the COVID-19 lockdown.
-A box of mainly non-perishable goods will be delivered directly to the door of vulnerable people who have been notified to shield by their GPs and who cannot afford food, and do not have access to local support networks.
-These boxes will also be available to those who are not shielding, but are in critical need of food.
+The Department for Communities has a weekly service which will see food boxes being delivered to the most vulnerable in society during the COVID-19 lockdown.
+This support enables a weekly box of goods to be delivered directly to the door of vulnerable people who have been notified to shield by their GPs, who cannot access food through online shopping, family, friends or local support networks.
+These boxes have also been available to those who are not shielding, but are in critical need of food.

 - InYourArea, in collaboration with Belfast Live, is offering support to small businesses across the country by launching a tool to see who is offering delivery in each postcode area.
 Click here for more details.

 - Who is delivering?
 Northern Ireland is a Facebook page that is sharing information on businesses in Northern Ireland that are delivering fresh food, groceries and pre-made meals.
 Have a check to see what local businesses near you are able to deliver food to your door.
 There is an interactive map available by clicking here.